joeflintham/rbac/readme.md

 ## Permission cascading

 In order to keep the RBAC bolt-on as simple as possible, it is assumed that members of a higher rank inherit all the privileges of lower-ranking user&#95;types.
 Hence, the superuser has all the permissions of the admin, contributor, member and guest types.
 A consequence of this is that each user type could be permitted to edit the user&#95;type of lower-ranking users (e.g. a contributor could change a member into a contributor).
-Of course you can utilise or ovveride this behaviour by planning your permissions table carefully.
+Of course you can utilise or override this behaviour by planning your permissions table carefully.

 ## Permission planning